vfarcic/devops24/manuscript/04-helm.md

   ...
 ```

 We can see that within the `Master` section there is a variable `ImageTag`.
-The name of the variable should be, in this case, sufficiently sefl-explanatory.
+The name of the variable should be, in this case, sufficiently self-explanatory.
 If we need more information, we can always inspect the Chart.

 ```bash
 helm inspect stable/jenkins